syncfusion-content/xamarin-docs/Xamarin/Charts/chartseries.md

 ### Animate()

-The [`Animate`] method is used to animate series when items source is dynamically changed.
+The [`Animate`] is a built-in method and a short way to play animation on a chart series.

 {% highlight c# %}